 Background

 In this paper we present the AlphaPart R package that implements a method for partitioning breeding values and genetic trends.
 We demonstrate the package with a stylized multi-tier breeding example usually applied in pig and poultry breeding.
 Breeding programmes improve populations for a set of traits by selecting and mating genetically superior individuals.
-Population improvement can be measured with a genetic trend calculated by averaging estimated breeding values of selection candidates by year of birth [1,2].
+Population improvement can be measured with a genetic trend calculated by averaging estimated breeding values by year of birth [1,2].

 While sources of the overall genetic gain are generally known, their realised contributions are hard to quantify in complex breeding programmes.
 García-Cortés et al. [3] proposed a method for such analysis.
-In summary, the method uses pedigree to first partition the breeding values into parent average and Mendelian sampling term: ai = ½as + ½ad + wi [4], where ai, as, and ad are individual’s, sire’s, and dam’s breeding values, and wi is individual’s Mendelian sampling term.
-The method next allocates Mendelian sampling terms to different “paths”.
+In summary, the method uses pedigree information to first partition the breeding values into a parent average and a Mendelian sampling term: ai = ½as + ½ad + wi [4], where ai, as, and ad are the breeding value of the individual, its sire, and its dam, respectively, and wi is the individual’s Mendelian sampling term.
+The parent average captures the progeny inheriting half of its genetic material from each parent and the Mendelian sampling term captures the variability arising from recombination and segregation of parental chromosomes.
+The partitioning method then allocates Mendelian sampling terms to the “path” generating it.
 For example, assume a small trio pedigree with two parents and a female progeny.
-Specifying gender as the path variable, we can write ai = ½as + ½ad + wi= (½ad + wi) + ½as = ai,f + aim, where the first term ai,f denotes the female partition and the second term ai,m denotes the male partition.
-Alternatively, assume that the sire is imported, then an interesting path specification is that of domestic versus imported, which the same sgivein the example partitioning as for gender.
-The partitioning by origin allows for quantifying impact of import versus domestic selection.
-In general, we can write a vector of breeding values as a linear combination of Mendelian sampling terms of individuals and their ancestors a = Tw, where T is a triangular matrix of expected gene flow between ancestors and individuals [4,5]….
-The method of García-Cortés et al. [3] uses a path variable to partition the gene flow matrix into path specific gene flow matrices T = T1 + T2 + … + Tp and with this partitions breeding values by paths a = (T1 + T2 + … + Tp)w = a1 + a2 + … + ap.
-Summarising these partitions marginally or conditionally on other variables (such as year of birth) is a powerful way to analyse sources of genetic gain.
+Specifying gender with two levels (males, females) as the path variable generating Mendelian sampling term, we can write ai = ½as + ½ad + wi.
+Since individual i is a female, we assign her Mendelian sampling term wi to the contribution of females as we do with half of the dam’s breeding value (½ ai).
+We asign half of the sire’s breeding value to the contribution of males.
+The term reduces to (½ad + wi) + ½as = ai,f + aim, where the term ai,f denotes the contribution of female and the second term ai,m denotes the contribution of males.
+Alternatively, assume that the sire is imported, then an interesting path specification can be made separating contributions from domestic versus imported sources, which can be partitioned similarly to the gender example..
+In general, we can write a vector of breeding values as a linear combination of Mendelian sampling terms of individuals and their ancestors’ contributions: a = Tw, where T is a triangular matrix of expected gene flow between ancestors and individuals [4,5] and w is a vector of ancestors’ Mendelian sampling terms..
+The method of García-Cortés et al. [3] uses a path variable to partition the gene flow matrix T = T1 + T2 + … + Tp and with this partitions breeding values by paths a = (T1 + T2 + … + Tp)w = a1 + a2 + … + ap, where Tp combines the contributions of ancestors of a specific level of the path variable (e.g. females and males).
+Aggregating these partitions by other variables (such as year of birth, insemination centres) is a powerful way to analyse sources of genetic gain.

 The partitioning method has been used in a number of cases.
-Gorjanc et al. [6] and Gorjanc et al. [7] estimated contributions of national breeding programmes to Brows-Swiss and Holstein country-specific and global genetic trends. Špehar et al. [8] estimated contributions of national selection and importation in Croatian Simmental cattle. Škorput et al. [9] estimated the contribution of national selection and importation in two pig breeds in Croatiaauthors, and extended the analysis with the quantification of uncertainty [2].
+Gorjanc et al. [6] and Gorjanc et al. [7] estimated contributions of breeding programmes in different countries to global genetic trends in the Brows-Swiss and Holstein country specific and domestic populations . Špehar et al. [8] estimated contributions of domestic and foreign selection paths to genetic gain of Croatian Simmental cattle whereas Škorput et al. [9] estimated such contributions to two pig breeds in Croatia.
+The latter study also extended the analysis by accounting for the uncertainty of the estimated breeding values and partitions [2].
 However, these studies used bespoke implementations of the partitioning method, for which no open-source software exists.